PRTG Manual: Define Lookups

 Requirement: Channel Unit "Custom"

 All channels with an enabled Lookup need to use the Channel Unit "Custom".
-For details, see section Channel Settings.
+For more information, see section Channel Settings.

 Visualization of Lookup Channels